Reconquista (Mexico): Modern

-For Chicanos in the 1960s, the term was not used, but they understood that "Aztlán" should undergo cultural revival and expansion.
+For Chicano nationalists in the 1960s, the term was not used, but many often felt that "Aztlán" should undergo cultural revival and expansion.

 In the late 1990s to the early 2000s, as US census data showed that the population of Mexican Americans in the Southwestern United States had increased, and the term was popularized by contemporary intellectuals in Mexico, such as Carlos Fuentes, Elena Poniatowska, and President Vicente Fox, who spoke of Mexican immigrants maintaining their culture and Spanish language in the United States as they migrated in greater numbers to the area.

-In March 2015, at the midst of the War in Ukraine, when the US was planning on supporting Ukraine to fight against Russia, Dukuvakha Abdurakhmanov, the speaker of the Chechen Parliament, threatened to arm Mexico against the United States and questioned the legal status of the territories of California, New Mexico, Arizona, Nevada, Utah, Colorado, and Wyoming.
+In March 2015, in the midst of the War in Donbas, when the US was planning on supplying lethal aid to support Ukraine in its fight against Russia, Dukuvakha Abdurakhmanov, the speaker of the Chechen Parliament, threatened to arm Mexico against the United States and questioned the legal status of the territories of California, New Mexico, Arizona, Nevada, Utah, Colorado, and Wyoming.

+In June 2025, in response to the Los Angeles protests, President of the Senate (Mexico) Gerardo Fernández Noroña suggested that the whole Southwestern United States should be returned to Mexico, saying "names don't lie.
+The most spoken language in Los Angeles is Spanish.
+You don't need to speak English to be in Los Angeles."
+He went on to denounce the existence of the United States, and claimed that Mexicans had settled in the region long before the U.S. had achieved its independence.
+He also claimed that Mexico was "stripped of these territories".